danklassen/consh/README.md

 consh
 =====

-*I would strongly advise not using this yet as it's no where near production ready*
+*I would strongly advise not using this yet as it's no where near production ready* At the moment this has only been tested on an ubuntu workstation connecting to an ubuntu server.
+As far as I know there isn't any reason it shouldn't work on any *nix setup though.

 concrete5 shell scripts